wth-mvp-s/LT/aws/AWS Certified Cloud Practitioner (CLF-C01)/clf-c01_p13-FrequentErrors.md

 - [ ] Use the AWS access key ID and the EC2 secret access key.
 - [x] Use an IAM role with the necessary permissions.
 - [ ] Activate multi-factor authentication (MFA) and versioning on the S3 bucket.

+`Which AWS Support plan includes infrastructure event management at no additional cost?

+//

+`A developer needs to debug and troubleshoot an application that is experiencing runtime errors.
+The application is running on microservices architecture on AWS.

+`

+`Which AWS service should the developer use to troubleshoot the application?

+//

+`A company is migrating an application that includes an Oracle database to AWS.
+The company cannot rewrite the application.

+`

+`To which AWS service could the company migrate the database?
+//
+`Which task requires the use of AWS account root user credentials?
+//
+`Which AWS feature or resource is a deployable Amazon EC2 instance template that is prepackaged with software and security requirements?

+//

+`A company is configuring its AWS Cloud environment.
+The company's administrators need to group users together and apply permissions to the group.

+`

+`Which AWS service or feature can the company use to meet these requirements?